intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/quantization/ptq_static/fx/README.md

 Step-by-Step
 ============

-This document is used to introduce steps of reproducing PyTorch BERT tuning zoo result.
+This document is used to list steps of reproducing PyTorch BERT tuning zoo result.
+Original BERT documents please refer to [BERT README](../../../../common/README.md) and [README](../../../../common/examples/text-classification/README.md).

 > **Note**
 >